Six pandals to visit in Mumbai for Durga Puja

-To celebrate Ma Durga’s homecoming, festivities are afoot at pandals across the city. the guide went pandal-hopping to give our readers a dekko
+To celebrate Ma Durga's homecoming, festivities are afoot at pandals across Mumbai. the guide went pandal-hopping to give our readers a dekko

 After vanquishing the forces of evil, Goddess Durga will come home with her children: Lakshmi, Ganesh, Kartik and Saraswati.
 From Saptami (October 1) to Ashtami and Navami (October 2), there will be the morning Anjali (offering of flowers), Bhog at noon, Sandhya aarti and Dhunuchi dance (with censers).
 With Ashtami and Navami on the same day, the festival will be short and sweet.
 Here’s what you shouldn’t miss:

 Terracotta is the theme of the idol at the North Bombay Sarbojonin Durga Puja.
 Pic/Abhishek Rane

 In its 66th year, the theme at The North Bombay Sarbojanin Durga Puja Samiti’s Puja will revolve around terracotta.
 At their celebrations, members of the Mukerji family will serve Bhog and their pandal’s Bhog includes dinner.
 Watch out for performances by Usha Uthup and Yo Yo Honey Singh.
 The Puja will be streamed live on www.northbombaydurgapuja.com.

 At: Hotel Tulip Star, VM Road, Juhu.

 The Bengal Club’s Durga Puja recreates Kali Ghat in Kolkata.
 Pic/Datta Kumbhar